MinhQuangQu/ems-database-project/README.md

 👉 **http://localhost/CSDL/public**

-You will be redirected to the Login or Dashboard depending on your routing setup.
+You will be redirected to the Login or Dashboard, depending on your routing setup.

 ------------------------------------------------------------------------